BjRo/Looking-for-Kaizen/source/_posts/2008-09-24-nothing-but-net-germany-half-time-recap.markdown

 5.  continuously integrated . . .
 6.  with extensive usage of fluent interfaces / internal DSLs.

 It's a bit like being a kid at toy shop (of course in a developer way ;-) ) .
 It's pretty exhausting, though.
 To give you an idea how long a day with JP can actually be:

 1. Monday 14h
 2. Thursday 14h
 3. Wednesday 16h

-Conclusion There is one thing I can already say at the current stage of the course: If you ever get the opportunity to be a week with JP and you're passionate about .NET software development: DON'T MISS IT.
+Conclusion There is one thing I can already say at the current stage of the course:
+If you ever get the opportunity to be a week with JP and you're passionate about .NET software development: *DON'T MISS IT*.